Disappearance of 2 soldiers casts light on gaps in military, civilian investigations

 One investigation in North Carolina of an AWOL Marine came to a successful closure after Haswell tracked down credit card receipts and surveillance video, she said.

-Haswell, who lives in North Carolina with a husband on activity duty with the Marines, will investigate cases on the ground when they are nearby.
+Haswell, who lives in North Carolina with a husband on active duty with the Marines, will investigate cases on the ground when they are nearby.

 There are seemingly endless reasons for troops to miss formation, though most center on unfound car accidents, along with financial, family or mental health issues, she said.